 If you’re like a lot of employers right now, you’re facing some tough financial challenges, and you’re looking for any possible way to manage budgets and save money.
 And your employees are just as concerned about their finances as you are.

-That’s why benefits pros should be especially focused on HSAs as we head into 2021.
+That’s why benefits pros should be especially focused on HSAs as we head into open enrollment for 2024.
 Why?
 Let’s break it down:

 Drive smarter healthcare spending and saving

 There’s no end in sight for rising healthcare costs.
 So teaching your employees to be smarter healthcare consumers year-round is key—and HSAs are the way to make it happen.
 They’re an MVP when it comes to healthcare saving and spending:

 - Employees aren’t taxed on anything they save in their HSAs

 - HSA dollars can be invested for future medical expenses or retirement

 - HSA contributions roll over to the next year, so there’s no scramble to spend in December

 Plus, an employer-sponsored HSA is a great partner for a high-deductible health plan.
 HDHPs, with their low monthly premiums, can be really cost-effective for young, healthy employees.
 But they could also mean hefty out-of-pocket expenses before employees meet their deductible.
 So HSAs are a great way to fill in those gaps.